zenmvvm/ZenMvvm/README.md

 ```

 If you want to bind a ViewModel that doesn't follow the naming conventions, use `WireSpecificViewModel`.

-If you just type the ViewModel's name, it will assume that the ViewModel is located in the default ViewModel namespace.
+> Using `WireSpecificViewModel`: If you just type the ViewModel's name, it will assume that the ViewModel is located in the default ViewModel namespace.
 If you specify an assembly qualified name, you can reference a ViewModel in any namespace.

 ```xaml
 <?xml version="1.0" encoding="utf-8"?>